 Speed of Change

 Ronald was much more modest about what he could achieve.
 He was promising persistence above all.
-His "progress may be slow, measured in inches and feet, not miles, but we will progress"
+His "progress may be slow, measured in inches and feet, not miles, but we will progress"becomes Donald's "this American carnage stops right here and stops right now", and "terrorism, which we will eradicate from the face of the Earth."

 There's been a slow shift in people's view of what God can do.
 In keeping with his era, Ronald adopted the view that God helps those who help themselves, e.g. "with God's help we can and will resolve the problems which now confront us."
 The tendency among the religious more recently, particularly when confronting big challenges like climate change, is to believe God will do all the work for us.
 Interestingly, that was Ronald's scathing critique of welfare programs, that recipients were using government aid to avoid putting forth effort.
 Now, people are using God's supposed omniscience as an excuse to be passive, as in Donald's more absolutist "we will be protected by God."